keijiro/UnityRefractionShader/README.md

 ![Screenshot](http://keijiro.github.io/unity-simple-refraction/screenshot.png)

+- Simulates refractions and reflections with the Fresnel effect.
 - Only simulates the first refraction (ignores the second refraction).
-- Reflection with the Fresnel effect.

 Not suitable for photo-realistic rendering but enough for casual use.